JacksonKuo/blog/_posts/2026-6-22-app-defense-part-11.markdown

 ```

 # Okta App Integration

+#### Architecture Stack
-Some languages + frameworks have have plug-in-play middleware Okta integration code, such as:
+Some languages + frameworks have plug-and-play middleware Okta integration code, such as:
-* Java/Springboot
+* Java/Spring Boot
 * .NET
 * Node/Express

-But apparently for Golang that's not the case.
+But for Golang that's not the case.
 There is some example code:
 1. [okta-go-gin-sample](https://github.com/okta-samples/okta-go-gin-sample)
     * `golang.org/x/oauth2`
     * `gorilla/sessions`